 There is no rocket science here.
 It really is quite simple.
 There are two things.

-The first thing is the kitchen appliance I can’t live without.
-My food processor.
+- My food processor.
 Blitzing everything really is the lazy girls method of creating light, fluffy whipped like batter.

 When I’m baking, I typically use only a few different types of flours